opendocsg/slw-judgments-backfill/2013_SGCA_8/report.md

 **Introduction**

 1       This was an appeal against the decision of the High Court judge (“the Judge”) holding that the disposition of the interest of the appellant’s ex-husband (“the Bankrupt”) in two properties to the appellant (“the Disposition”) pursuant to an interim consent judgment in a divorce suit (“the ICJ”) made between the date of the bankruptcy application against the Bankrupt and the date of the bankruptcy order was void by virtue of s 77(1) of the Bankruptcy Act (Cap 20, 2009 Rev Ed) (“the Act”).
-The Judge also declined to ratify the Disposition (see _Cheo Sharon Andriesz v Official Assignee of the estate of Andriesz Paul Matthew, a bankrupt_ [2012] 4 SLR 89 (“the GD”)).
+The Judge also declined to ratify the Disposition (see _Cheo Sharon Andriesz v Official Assignee of the estate of Andriesz Paul Matthew, a bankrupt_ <span class="citation">[2012] 4 SLR 89</span> (“the GD”)).
 The properties in question (collectively, “the Properties”) consist of the matrimonial home at No 35 Kew Drive, Singapore 466104 (“the matrimonial property”) and a condominium in Penang (“the Penang property”).

 2       We dismissed the appeal, and we now set out the grounds for our decision.